agiga-quanta/Neo4j-data-exploration-guide/README.md

 ```
 <img width="640" alt="image" src="https://user-images.githubusercontent.com/60938608/218953869-67fd7836-6942-4d50-816f-4dcb50b55da3.png">

-## Part 4: Building dashboard with [`NeoDash`](https://neo4j.com/developer-blog/neodash-2-0-a-brand-new-way-to-visualize-neo4j/#:~:text=Once%20you%E2%80%99re%20done%20building%20your%20dashboard%2C%20you%20can,same%20database%20can%20load%20your%20dashboard%20into%20NeoDash.)
+## Part 4: Building dashboard with [`neodash`](https://neo4j.com/developer-blog/neodash-2-0-a-brand-new-way-to-visualize-neo4j/#:~:text=Once%20you%E2%80%99re%20done%20building%20your%20dashboard%2C%20you%20can,same%20database%20can%20load%20your%20dashboard%20into%20NeoDash.)
-> `NeoDash` is an open-scource dashboard editor made in expanding neo4j's data.
-Specifically developing into creating dashboard, `NeoDash` allows you to group multiple visualizations, in many formats such as tabular, charts, maps, and more, while also capable of being shared with others.
+> `neodash` is an open-scource dashboard editor made in expanding neo4j's data.
+Specifically developing into creating dashboard, `neodash` allows you to group multiple visualizations, in many formats such as tabular, charts, maps, and more, while also capable of being shared with others.
-### 4.1 Installing `NeoDash`
+### 4.1 Installing `neodash`
-Firstly, to install `NeoDash`, click on the "four square" button on the left and then select `Graph Apps Gallery`:
+Firstly, to install `neodash`, click on the "four square" button on the left and then select `Graph Apps Gallery`:
 <img width="640" alt="image" src="https://user-images.githubusercontent.com/60938608/219416884-921c7358-bf54-4ca5-9e9e-cce926dcf577.png">

-Secondly, locate `NeoDash` app and then click install.
+Secondly, locate `neodash` app and then click install.
 After the installation is complete, you can close the window
 <img width="640" alt="image" src="https://user-images.githubusercontent.com/60938608/219417056-02384468-b877-490a-a392-b0ed79086944.png">

-Now on neo4j desktop, you should see a new app available for you: `NeoDash`
+Now on neo4j desktop, you should see a new app available for you: `neodash`
 <img width="640" alt="image" src="https://user-images.githubusercontent.com/60938608/219417634-d0ddbdfd-211e-4723-bc8f-addebd895aa6.png">

-### 4.2 Launching `NeoDash`
+### 4.2 Launching `neodash`
 The first time using this app, a warning message will pop up, asking for permission to access the graph data:
 <img width="640" alt="image" src="https://user-images.githubusercontent.com/60938608/219418257-95620132-52ad-42e3-b857-7106e0ec2539.png">

 You can click Yes.
 The data it can access are only those limited to the project "Music dataset".
-When opening, `NeoDash` will ask if you want to create a new dashboard, or load an existing dashboard, or connect to neo4j desktop.
+When opening, `neodash` will ask if you want to create a new dashboard, or load an existing dashboard, or connect to neo4j desktop.
 Since we are starting new, but we already have the data in neo4j desktop project, we can select `Connect to Neo4j Desktop`.
 <img width="640" alt="image" src="https://user-images.githubusercontent.com/60938608/219420528-f66a9b1e-493e-4f26-9e04-ca1e3e9e4433.png">

 Once inside, you will be greeted with the `Main Page`, where there are two reports.
 The left one tells you some basic instruction on how to edit and run query, while the right one shows the dataset!